Experiencing the More-than-Human Through Human Augmentation: Case Studies

-Humans are profoundly ocularcentric—a cultural and physiological prioritization of vision over other senses. \emph{FeltSight} challenges this bias by diminishing visual input and elevating touch.
-Inspired by the star‑nosed mole, an animal that is functionally blind yet perceives through a highly sensitive tactile organ containing over 100,000 sensory receptors, FeltSight comprises a haptic glove with vibrotactile actuators paired with an XR headset.
+Humans are profoundly ocularcentric---a cultural and physiological prioritization of vision over other senses. \emph{FeltSight} \cite{Huang2025Felt} challenges this bias by diminishing visual input and elevating touch.
+Inspired by the star-nosed mole, an animal that is functionally blind yet perceives through a highly sensitive tactile organ containing over 100,000 sensory receptors, FeltSight comprises a haptic glove with vibrotactile actuators paired with an XR headset.
 When users point toward nearby objects, LiDAR sensing and haptic feedback allow them to feel textures without physical contact.
-The visual display shows only a minimal point cloud representing “felt memory,” compelling participants to navigate through tactile exploration.
+The visual display shows only a minimal point cloud representing ``felt memory,'' compelling participants to navigate through tactile exploration.

-Participants reported an initial sensory rupture: the darkness of the headset and absence of visual landmarks induced uncertainty and loss of control, aligning with P5’s notion of productive discomfort.
+Participants reported an initial sensory rupture: the darkness of the headset and absence of visual landmarks induced uncertainty and loss of control, aligning with P5's notion of productive discomfort.
 Gradually, they adopted slow, exploratory movements reminiscent of burrowing animals and described an extended body schema, feeling as if their fingers had elongated beyond their physical reach.
-This resonates with Merleau‑Ponty’s view of perception as an active interplay between body and environment and illustrates how re‑prioritizing senses (P6) can open new modes of attention.
-A meditation practitioner noted that the experience offered a novel understanding of walking meditation, suggesting that our vision‑dominated cognition can impede flow states.
+This resonates with Merleau-Ponty's view of perception as an active interplay between body and environment and illustrates how re-prioritizing senses (P6) can open new modes of attention.
+A meditation practitioner noted that the experience offered a novel understanding of walking meditation, suggesting that our vision-dominated cognition can impede flow states.
 FeltSight thus encourages participants to attune to subtle textures, promoting mindful engagement and empathy for creatures that navigate through touch.